 If you tend to get this particular condition due to shaving or waxing, you may wanna consider permanent hair removal with a laser or IPL.

-How To Get Rid Of Acne On The Butt?
+6 Tips To Help You Get Rid Of Butt Acne

 Besides wearing loose clothing and staying away from suspiciously maintained pools and hot tubs, here are a few other easy ways that will help you get rid of acne on the butt:

 I already mentioned that sweat can increase your chances of follicular inflammation, however, stale sweat can also lead to fungal infections on the skin.

 These are much harder to treat and usually take weeks of antifungal prescriptions to fully subside.
 Which is a pain in the neck, considering that all you have to do to prevent it is to shower after your workouts.